marmelab/react-admin/docs/useCanAccess.md

 # `useCanAccess`

-This hook calls the authProvider.canAccess() method using react-query for a provided resource and action (and optionally a record).
+This hook calls the `authProvider.canAccess()` method on mount for a provided resource and action (and optionally a record).
+It returns an object containing a `canAccess` boolean set to `true` is the current user can access the resource and action.

 ## Usage